-Did you know likability is the number one key to getting hired?
+Plus, did you know that likability is the number one key to getting hired?

-After a job interview, nobody says, “Wow, Ashley was so punctual!
-I can’t wait to work with her!”
+After a job interview, nobody says, “Wow, Dan was so punctual!
+I can’t wait to work with him!”

-It’s more likely to be, “Ashley was not only professional, but she was also so nice!
-She’ll be great to have around!”
+It’s more likely to be, “Dan was not only professional, but he was also so nice!
+He’ll be great to have around!”

-If you need some help developing some charisma skills, then I recommend using the techniques talked about here.
-Thank me later!
+So if you need some help developing some charisma skills, then I recommend using the techniques talked about here.

-Always think about the skills you need for the next job.
+You have to always think about the skills needed for the next job.